Simulation of crumpled sheets via alternating quasistatic and dynamic representations: Methods

 \subsection{Damping}

 Physical systems dissipate energy during motion.
 We introduce two types of dissipative forces: isotropic drag, which acts as an external force on each node proportional to velocity, and internal damping, which may be modeled as a dashpot in parallel to each spring (Fig.~\ref{fig:figure1}).
-The isotropic drag on a node $i$ with velocity $v_i$ acts as

-with drag constant $b_{\text{iso}}$.
+The isotropic drag on a node $i$ with velocity $v_i$ acts as \begin{linenomath} \end{linenomath} with drag constant $b_{\text{iso}}$.
 In Section~\ref{sec:numerical_implementation}, we demonstrate the primary role that a small amount of isotropic drag plays in ensuring the numerical stability of linear algebra calculations performed during implicit integration.

 For convenience in computation, we select a form for internal damping such that the matrices of in-plane spring coefficients and internal damping coefficients are proportional, \textit{i.e.} proportional damping, which gives the force on node $i$ as